zehxii/Hazard-Token-Grabber-V2/README.md

 ### 📁・Setting up Hazard Token Grabber.V2
 1. Start off by installing [python](https://www.python.org/) ofc
-2. open main.py with any code editor of your choice and paste your webhook on line 7
+2. open main.py with any code editor of your choice and paste your webhook on line 7 (or replace "WEBHOOK_HERE" with the webhook)
 3. run the `setup.bat` and let it do it's things
 4. a windows should popup asking for exe name and after you fixed all of that you should have your exe
 5. send exe to your victims 😈